devsecops-workshop/workshop-guide/content/13-rhacs-pipeline/_index.md

 - Save the contents of the token somewhere!

 ### Create OCP secret with token
-In your OCP cluster, create a secret with the API token in the project your pipeline lives in:
+Change to the **OpenShift Web Console** and create a secret with the API token in the project your pipeline lives in:
 - In the UI switch to your Project
 - Create a new key/value `Secret` named **roxsecrets**
 - Introduce these key/values into the secret: